InseeFr/Pogues/docs/en/user-guide/user-guide.md

 - Id: compulsory, Id for the loop, at your discretion.

-- Maximum: optional, maximum number of occurrences of the loop, useful only for loops that are not based on a dynamic table or a previous loop.
+- Maximum: optional, required only if Minimum is set, maximum number of occurrences of the loop, useful only for loops that are not based on a dynamic table or a previous loop

+-  Minimum: optional, required only if Maximum is set, minimum number of loop occurrences displayed, useful only for loops that are not based on a dynamic array or a previous loop

 - Based on: optional, allows you to indicate whether the loop should be based on a dynamic table or another loop.